eric-ahlgren/dl4h/README.md

 You will need to provide a local path to the downloaded MIMIC-III dataset which contains the individual .csv files.

+### Data Pre-processing
+The pre-processed data is provided for you in Python `pickle` format in the dir `data`.
+These files are simply lists of output to be loaded for training the various models.
+This is done to save time in testing the code since the data pre-processing takes about 65 mins to complete.

+To run data pre-processing from scratch the steps are as follows:
+1. Launch jupyter notebook from the root directory of the cloned repo: `jupyter notebook .`
+2. Open the jupyter notebook `DataProcessing.ipynb`
+3. In the 2nd cell, set the variable `MIMIC_DATA_PATH` to your local path to the MIMIC-III dataset
+4. Execute all cells in the notebook
+5. Output data will be saved to `data` folder in your local git repository

+### Training the models
+There are five baseline models and five enhanced models, as well as the CNN model for learning the embedding matrix of  diagnosis code descriptions.
+It is recommended to first train the CNN, and then train the baseline and ehanced models.

+To train the CNN make sure you have first downloaded the pre-trained fastText word vector model and extracted the .zip archive in the `data` folder if your locally cloned repository.
+The name of the file should be `crawl-300d-2M-subword.bin`.

+To train the model:
+1. Launch jupyter notebook from the root directory of the cloned repo: `jupyter notebook .`
+2. Open the jupyter notebook `EmbeddingCNN.ipynb`
+3. Execute all cells to train the model and save the trained embedding vector $E$ in the `data` dir as `embedding_matrix.pt`

 #### Text embeddings
 Current implementation of word embeddings is in `EmbeddingCNN.ipynb`.